nutratech/blog/2026/09/mtxdb-write-once-packfile/+page.md

 ---

-mtxDB is early — the `StorageEngine` trait and packfile format are implemented, the lossy index is tested, and the repack manager handles atomic swaps.
+mtxdb is early — the `StorageEngine` trait and packfile format are implemented, the lossy index is tested, and the repack manager handles atomic swaps.
 The repository is at [github.com/Wombat-Foundation/mtxdb](https://github.com/Wombat-Foundation/mtxdb).